Religious Buildings of World Faiths

 Currently there are four strands to our research in this area.

 - The first is a national thematic survey of mosques in Britain, which has led to a major reference publication on the architectural and social history of the British mosque.
 The results will be considered for their designation implications and will enhance the Historic England archive.
 You can see a summary of the mosque research in Research News issue 20.

 - We have carried out scoping work on the buildings of minority faith groups in order to assess the current state of knowledge associated with them.
 This has helped to formulate a programme of new projects.

-- We have commissioned a project scoping Buddhist buildings in England.
+- We commissioned a project scoping Buddhist buildings in England.
 The project, carried out by the University of Leeds, highlights the heritage of 190 Buddhist buildings and studies a range of them in depth.
 You can read more about the project on the Building Buddhism blog and download the project report from the Historic England website.

-- A survey of Hindu, Jain, Ba'hai and Zoroastrian buildings of England is currently underway.
-See the new blog on researching Hindu religious buildings and download the report from the Historic England Research Reports Database.
+- A survey of Hindu, Jain, Ba'hai and Zoroastrian buildings of England has also been completed.
+See the blog on researching Hindu religious buildings and download the report from the Historic England Research Reports Database.